-What is a Variable Expense vs a Fixed Expense?
+What Is a Variable Expense vs a Fixed Expense?

 Expenses.
 As a business owner that is probably not your favorite topic.
 There are other topics that are much more fun to discuss such as positive cash flow and profit.
 But, if you have been in business for any length of time, you know that the fun stuff such as positive cash flow and profit will not continue if you ignore your expenses.
 The topic of expenses may not be your favorite, but it is essential to the well-being of your business for you to understand the different types of expenses and what they mean for your business.